I enjoy everything connected to home improvement, and I like giving advice on interior and exterior design.

 - Consider the surrounding environment.
 The color of your roof has to match with your outdoor design.
 You will not paint your metal roofing in electric pink if your house has a classical style in light neutral shades.

 - Consider Environmental Temperature.
-Different colors have the ability of reflecting or absorbing the heat coming from the sunrays.
-If you live in a warm environment, choose a light color (white, light bronze, beige, peach, light green or blue) - it will protect your house from extreme heat during summer, this way lowering your energy expenses.
-If your house is rather cold, even in summer, choose a darker color which will absorb the heat, helping you to keep your home warm.
+Different colors have the ability to reflect or absorb the heat coming from the sunrays.
+If you live in a warm environment, choose a light color (white, light bronze, beige, peach, light green, or blue) - it will protect your house from extreme heat during summer, this way lowering your energy expenses.
+If your house is rather cold, even in summer, choose a darker color, which will absorb the heat, helping you to keep your home warm.

 - Consider the Building's Purpose.
 If you choose a metal roofing color for your home, the color should be more neutral.
 Remember that quality paints can keep their original shine for many years, so choose such a color that will seem agreeable to you even after a long time.
 If you need to paint a commercial building, don’t be afraid to choose a more daring color.
 After all, your purpose is to catch the attention of your potential customers.
 If you have a brand color, you could paint your roof accordingly.
 But don’t exaggerate - a ‘yelling’ color will not always look harmonious, so try not to cross the boundaries of common sense.

-After painting your roof, don’t forget that it’s easier to maintain that to replace.
+After painting your roof, don’t forget that it’s easier to maintain that than to replace it.
 Repaint your roof when you notice the first signs of corrosion and fading - don’t wait until rust will destroy the metal and you’ll have to deal with water infiltrations.
-This is also a good way of freshening your outdoor design - you can always choose another shade for your metal roof, as long as it look balanced and has style.
+This is also a good way of freshening your outdoor design—you can always choose another shade for your metal roof, as long as it looks balanced and has style.

-The best metal roofing colors are not only aesthetic - they also help you lower your energy expenses and protect your roof from rust, decay and bad weather.
+The best metal roofing colors are not only aesthetic, but they also help you lower your energy expenses and protect your roof from rust, decay, and bad weather.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.